GesJeremie/weblinc-code-review/README.md

 - Does each complex conditions are abstracted ?
 - Does the module contains a global description comment
 - Are the comments written useful ?
-- Does each function don't contain more than 15/20 lines ?
+- Does each function don't contain more than ~15 lines ?
-- Does each function name are descriptive enough ?
+- Does each function name are descriptive enough ? noProducts / hasNoProducts
+- No for loop
 -